loiccoyle/phomo-rs/phomo/README.md

 # Phomo

-> Photo mosaic generation library.
+A Photo mosaic generation library.

 ## Usage

-To build a photo mosaic, you'll need a master image as well a bunch of so called tile images.
+To build a photo mosaic, you'll need a master image as well as a bunch of so called tile images.
 The tile images will be arranged to best reconstruct the master image.
 The master image is initialized with the [`Master`] `struct`.

 The tile images can be loaded using some helper functions: